 - has signs of dehydration (peeing less than usual, not having tears when crying, less alert and less active than usual)

-- has a chronic medical problem like sickle cell disease, heart problems, cancer, or lupus
+- has a medical problem like sickle cell disease or cancer

-Fevers are often unavoidable.
-The key is to make your child as comfortable as possible until the fever passes, and get medical treatment when necessary.
+All kids get a fever from time to time, and in most cases they're back to normal within a few days.
+The key is to make your child as comfortable as possible until the fever passes, and get medical care when needed.